-The faceplate on the AT-2973T adapter provides two twisted-pair connectors for attaching the adapter to a compatible link partner.
-See Figure 4 on page 19 for an illustration of the adapter's faceplate and LEDs.
+The faceplate on the AT-2973T adapter has two twisted-pair connectors for attaching the adapter to compatible link partners.
+See Figure 4 on page 21 for an illustration of the adapter's faceplate and LEDs.

 Figure 4.
 AT-2973T Faceplate